jevazquezb/OOP_school_library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# OOP school library: decorate a class
+# OOP school library: set up associations

-> In this part of the project, we implemented the "Decorator" design pattern to correct the names of people.
+> In this part of the project, we added the Classroom, Book, and Rental classes, and created the corresponding associations.

 ## Built With